malscan/malscan/README.md

 web servers secure and malware-free.
 It is built upon the ClamAV platform, providing all of the features of Clamscan with a host of new features and detection modes.

+**Note**: The 2.x branch of malscan is a development branch that includes a rewrite of the core code from a monolithic script into individual moduleized scripts.
+Please use the [1.x branch](https://github.com/malscan/malscan/tree/1.x) for production systems until 2.x is released as stable.

 ## Features
 * Multiple channels of malware signatures